 Plants communities in the Mediterranean climate regions are uniquely adapted to live in dry climates, where water conservation can be a matter of life and death.
 Trees and shrubs typically lose a lot of water through their leaves in a process called transpiration.
 To avoid this, plants in the Chaparral have developed thick, waxy leaves to avoid dehydration.
 We call these types of leaves sclerophyll leaves.
 As opposed to the soft, juicy leaves found in deciduous forests, these leaves are hard, waxy and inedible.

-Many grazing animals can't eat sclerophyll leaves because they are low in nutrients and over time, can wear down their teeth.
-Often times, the leaves contain strong tasting oils which also help to deter herbivores.
+Many grazing animals can’t eat sclerophyll leaves because they are low in nutrients and can wear down their teeth over time.
+Often, the leaves contain strong-tasting oils which also help to deter herbivores.
 Humans are the exception to this rule: We like to munch on inedible things that taste good.
 Plants like Eucalyptus and Sagebrush produce resins and oils which we use for the pleasant aroma and flavor.

 Another adaptation that many of these plants share is their ability to lose their leaves when times get tough.
 Unlike normal deciduous plants, which lose their leaves in the winter, drought deciduous plants lose their leaves in the summer.
 This strategy reduces the energy and water demand of the plant and helps to conserve water during the summer drought.